SMOLKEYS/cursed-turrets/README.md

 # Community Turrets Mod

-Adds in new overpowered and cursed turrets
+Adds in new overpowered and cursed turrets made by me and the community.
 My first ~~normal~~ mod.